SunnyBingoMe/sun2018shortterm-github/README.md

 Short-Term Traffic Forecasting Using Self-Adjusting k-Nearest Neighbours.

+Regarding Short-Term Prediction by Self-Adjusting kNN (DP-kNN).

 Some content will be updated later.

-# Short-Term Prediction by Self-Adjusting kNN (DP-kNN)
+# Abstract
 Short-term traffic forecasting is becoming more important in intelligent transportation systems.
 The k-nearest neighbours (kNN) method is widely used for short-term traffic forecasting.
 However, kNN parameters self-adjustment has been a problem due to dynamic traffic characteristics.
 This paper proposes a fully automatic dynamic procedure kNN (DP-kNN) that makes the kNN parameters self-adjustable and robust without predefined models or training.